 A stud contract should be in writing.
 A stud should have all the health clearances including a test for brucellosis.
 Many stud contracts will include a provision for a second mating.
 If this is the case, that should be in the contract.
 The stud fee should be in the contract.
 If the fee includes a puppy that needs to be provided in the contract.
 If the stud fee is the first choice of a puppy of the litter, the situation of a singleton litter should be discussed and provided for in the contract.
 There are several good forms that can be found online.

 If breeding will be by artificial insemination, get as much information as possible on the sire and a copy of the pedigree.
 The AKC has special rules to follow in how to register a litter sired by artificial insemination.
 It is possible to register litters conceived through fresh or frozen semen.
 It is helpful to have a veterinarian to assist in the procedure.

 Buying an Adult vs. Puppy

 It may not be possible to purchase a mature dog for breeding.
 A mature dog with all the health clearances and good show potential may not be readily available or will cost a lot more than you can currently afford.
 Puppies may be an easier and more cost-effective purchase.
 Since they are not fully developed, their potential for future breeding or the show ring (or other competitions) is somewhat speculative.
 A good look at the sire and dam will help determine what potential a puppy may have.
 If they are both on-site, it is important to visit them and get an idea of what kind of dogs they are.
-A good temperament and good conformity in the dam and sire takes some of the speculations out of the decision to take a puppy.
+Good temperament and good conformity in the dam and sire takes some of the speculations out of the decision to take a puppy.
 The health clearances of the sire and dam should be available for inspection.